 Being a fitness consumer presents you with many options.
-When it comes to group training, you get tons of options within options.
+In group training, you get tons of options within options.

-The thing is, whatever you chose, you need to have clear goals; without those, you won’t really know if group training or any other form of training is the right way to go.
+Whatever you choose, you need to have clear goals; without those, you won’t know if group training or any other form of training is the right way to go.

 What Are Your Goals?

-If you have very specific lifestyle goals or want to progressively increase athletic performance, then you can’t rely on group classes.
+If you have specific lifestyle goals or want to increase athletic performance progressively, you can’t rely on group classes.

 Group classes are usually focused on aerobic or cardio training.